Professional athletes have something within them to summon strength, focus and poise to deliver in the biggest moments.

 I took on the task to find out.

 I poured over Escobar’s batting average splits in all 30 active ballparks.
 Fogo de Chão has locations in 20 cities with Major League ballparks, and Escobar has had at-bats in 19 of them with Philadelphia being the lone exception.

 In the 10 cities that do not have a Fogo de Chão location, the Diamondbacks infielder is hitting above .270 in only two of them (Tampa Bay and Toronto).
 In total, he’s hitting .226 in those ballparks.

 The mere presence of a Fogo de Chão in the city where he’s hitting raises his batting average to .262.
 If the location is within 10 miles of the ballpark, his batting average jumps to .268.

-There are six cities that have a Fogo de Chão a mile or closer to thier ballpark: Minneapolis, San Diego, San Francisco, Pittsburgh, Colorado and Baltimore.
+There are six cities that have a Fogo de Chão a mile or closer to their ballpark: Minneapolis, San Diego, San Francisco, Pittsburgh, Colorado and Baltimore.

-Escobar has a batting average of .292 against those six teams.
+Escobar has a batting average of .292 in those ballparks.

-So the mere presence of the Brazilian steakhouse improves Escobar’s batting average by 36 points.
+So the Brazilian steakhouse residing in the city he’s hitting improves Escobar’s batting average by 36 points.
 But the #FogoPower raises his batting average 30 additional points the closer he gets to the all-you-can-eat goodness.

 “I’m telling you, we need to put a Fogo de Chão in this stadium somewhere because I love these numbers when there’s Fogo power,” Diamondbacks manager Torey Lovullo said when shown the data.